 \section{Independent set calculation}

-For the independent set calculation, we fix $I\in [n]^{(k)}$ and estimate the probability that $I$ is an independent set in $G$.
+For the independent set calculation, we fix $I\in [n]^{(k)}$ and estimate the probability that $I$ is an independent set in $G'-F$.
 For this, it will be crucial to ensure that not too many edges in $G'\cap I^{(2)}$ are removed in our edge deletion step.
 Here our first step is to show that the event $\cA$ guarantees this.
-Say that a path in $G' = G'_R \cup G'_B$ is \emph{alternating} if it alternately takes steps in the red and blue graphs $G_R', G_B'$.
-We define the set of \emph{closed} pairs by
+Say that a walk in $G' = G'_R \cup G'_B$ is \emph{alternating} if it alternately takes steps in the red and blue graphs $G_R', G_B'$.